Blackwulf: Fictional character biography

 Blackwulf fought the Godstalker side-by-side with Sparrow, but the Godstalker teleported the two of them into another dimension to battle him there.
-Sparrow was able to access the dimension Blackwulf was in with the aid of Khult, and brought him his Shadowlance, rebuilt and made into a fourth-dimensional weapon by Khult.
+Sparrow was able to access the dimension Blackwulf was in with the aid of Khult and brought him his Shadowlance, rebuilt and made into a fourth-dimensional weapon by Khult.
 By channeling positive energy, Blackwulf was able to slice the Godstalker into ribbons, but even then it still existed.
-However, the Godstalker now believed Lucian's claim of being Tantalus' son, and declared that it would be his duty to destroy Tantalus.
+However, the Godstalker now believed Lucian's claim of being Tantalus' son and declared that it would be his duty to destroy Tantalus.
 After which, the Godstalker bonded to the Shadowlance, making it even more powerful.
 As a result of this bonding process, Blackwulf was cured of his Black Legacy, which removed his birthmark.

 Lucian learned from S.H.I.E.L.D. databases held by the Underground Legion that Deathlok, (from an alternate reality), came from a world in which Pelops was still alive, and Tantalus had converted to the side of good.
 Lucian was determined to find Deathlok and learn more about his reality.

 Just as Lucian caught up with Deathlok in a series of tunnels where he was aiding homeless people against the Sewer King alongside Daredevil, Lucian decided to wait with his questions to assist the homeless from bombs planted to harm them by Walter Jenkins.
 Lucian saved Deathlok from being slain by one of the bombs.
 When he was finally able to ask Deathlok questions, Lucian was told by Deathlok (Manning) that nothing he could tell Lucian would change a thing in his world, because their fates had already been sealed.
 Lucian asked Deathlok to join the Underground Legion, but Deathlok replied that he had to sort himself out first before he could be of use to anyone.

-Apparently brought to Armechadon by Khult, Blackwulf joined the Underground Legion in battling Lord Tantalus and his Peacekeepers, and found himself reunited with his mother, Nirvana.
+Apparently brought to Armechadon by Khult, Blackwulf joined the Underground Legion in battling Lord Tantalus and his Peacekeepers and found himself reunited with his mother, Nirvana.
 Wishing to end her suffering, no matter the sacrifice to himself, Blackwulf absorbed the Black Legacy which surrounded her into himself, regaining his birthmark but setting her free.
-Blackwulf then attacked his Lord Tantalus, and recalling instructions from Khult, focused on positive energies.
+Blackwulf then attacked his Lord Tantalus, and recalling instructions from Khult focused on positive energies.
 Blackwulf absorbed his father's Black Legacy into himself, with the result of temporarily displacing his father's ego.
 Lucian was also transformed so that now his skin was completely black.

 Powers and abilities

 Lucian also possesses enhanced strength and durability.
-As a result of his heritage, Lucian is afflicted with Black Legacy, a form of energy which can instantly destroy anything living upon contact.
+As a result of his heritage, Lucian is afflicted with Black Legacy, a form of energy that can instantly destroy anything living upon contact.
 Lucian bears a birthmark of a stripe along the left side of his face, which is a representation of the Black Legacy within him.
-When using his powers this stripe covers the entire left half of his face.
+When using his powers, this stripe covers the entire left half of his face.

-The Shadowlance, which lets Lucian channel the Black Legacy bound by his anger and rage into energy blasts.
+The Shadowlance lets Lucian channel the Black Legacy bound by his anger and rage into energy blasts.